 “Obesity is a disease,” says Dr. Thomas Ransom, the medical director of Nova Scotia’s weight loss surgical program, “and one that leads to many complicating conditions that are expensive to treat including diabetes, hypertension, heart disease, fatty liver disease, hip and joint issues, infertility, obstructive sleep apnea and depression.”

 According to WHO, the worldwide prevalence of obesity almost tripled between 1975 and 2016.

 So why do people living with obesity have to wait so long for a surgery that could make a positive impact on their overall health?

-The wait times across Canada for weight loss surgery are not much better than Nova Scotia.
+The wait times across Canada for bariatric surgery are not much better than Nova Scotia.
 According to Obesity Canada’s Report Card on Access to Obesity Treatments for Adults in Canada 2019, in Ontario, patients have to wait up to 2 years just to get a referral to a medical program offering these procedures.
 After the initial consultation, they can expect to wait another 6 months to a year before finally having surgery.
 In total, that’s almost 3 years of waiting.